 One of the chief traditional concerns with contract support for military operations is that contractors will abandon their contract work under difficult conditions.
 The author has been unable to find a single example of a combat support contractor abandoning its contract in Iraq.
-However, there are a wide variety of other contracts in place in Iraq including those for Iraqi reconstruction placed under the auspices of various U.S. Government agencies (DoD included), the former Coalition Provisional Authority (CPA) and the Iraqi government.
-While reconstruction contracts do not directly support U.S. troops, they are important to the long-term success of U.S. involvement in Iraq and are currently being performed in a hostile environment similar to combat support contracts.
-In December 2004 Contrack International, Inc. an international construction company suspended its performance under a major Iraqi government contract.53
+However, there are a wide variety of other contracts in place in Iraq (including those for Iraqi reconstruction) placed under the auspices of various US Government agencies (DoD included), the former Coalition Provisional Authority (CPA) and the Iraqi government.
+While reconstruction contracts do not directly support US troops, they are important to the long-term success of US involvement in Iraq and are currently being performed in a hostile environment similar to combat support contracts.

+In December 2004, Contrack International, Inc., an international construction company, suspended its performance under a major Iraqi government contract.

-Work was suspended according to the company because "the original scope of work...could not be executed in a cost effective manner under present circumstances."
+Work was suspended according to the company because "the original scope of work [...] could not be executed in a cost effective manner under present circumstances."
 The contract, awarded in March 2004 by the CPA, had a potential value of \$325 million.
 The work was spread throughout Iraq and involved rebuilding airports, highways, ports, bridges and railroads.
 The contract was structured as an indefinite-delivery, indefinite-quantity (ID/IQ) contract.
 Specific projects are specified in task orders that in construction contracts are typically fixed price.
 Contrack joined a small number of non-profit groups and small contractors that requested cancellation of their reconstruction contracts.
-In the case of Contrack it was paying more for security than the actual cost of construction.54 Despite continuing concerns about security and insurance issues among Iraqi reconstruction contractors, as of this writing there have been no additional pullouts.55 supplies from Kuwait to Baghdad, high pay is their primary motivation for service in Iraq.57 Truckers employed by Kellogg, Brown & Root (KBR) perform reliably, despite as many as one in three convoys coming under attack, and the death of several of their comrades.58 Security concerns have resulted in delays, and adjustments in security arrangements have been required, but these have generally been handled amicably between the contractor and the Army.59
+In the case of Contrack, it was paying more for security than the actual cost of construction.
+Despite continuing concerns about security and insurance issues among Iraqi reconstruction contractors, as of this writing there have been no additional pullouts.
+55

-Among the American citizens employed by combat support contractors virtually all are volunteers.
-According to some reports, field service representatives who work along side soldiers in the field are motivated not only by financial incentives, but by pride and patriotism.56 In other cases such as the truckers who transport
+Among the American citizens employed by combat-support contractors, virtually all are volunteers.
+According to some reports, field service representatives who work along side soldiers in the field are motivated not only by financial incentives, but by pride and patriotism.
+In other cases, such as the truckers who transport supplies from Kuwait to Baghdad, high pay is their primary motivation for service in Iraq.
+Truckers employed by Kellogg, Brown & Root (KBR) perform reliably, despite as many as one in three convoys coming under attack, and the death of several of their comrades.
+Security concerns have resulted in delays, and adjustments in security arrangements have been required, but these have generally been handled amicably between the contractor and the Army.

-In contrast to the reliability of the KBR truckers, a platoon of an Army Reserve Quartermaster Company refused to take their trucks on an assigned supply mission.60 Apparently there were some extenuating circumstances since the soldiers involved received non-judicial punishment rather than courts-martial.61 Still the contrast seems stark as the soldiers' company had been in Iraq ten months without suffering any casualties while, as noted above, KBR truckers had come under attack on numerous occasions, and suffered a number of casualties.
+In contrast to the reliability of the KBR truckers, a platoon of an Army Reserve Quartermaster Company refused to take their trucks on an assigned supply mission.
+Apparently there were some extenuating circumstances since the soldiers involved received non-judicial punishment rather than courts-martial.
+Still the contrast seems stark as the soldiers' company had been in Iraq ten months without suffering any casualties while, as noted above, KBR truckers had come under attack on numerous occasions, and suffered a number of casualties.